i582/wallet-engine/tests/ton-connect/README.md

 The harness starts bridge and dApp processes on available ports, waits for readiness, and always terminates child processes when a scenario finishes.

+## Coverage

+The suite covers these protocol and chain results:

+- connect approval with matching, absent, and mismatched network requests.
+- plain sends, payloads, and destination `StateInit`.
+- local-network contract deployment and a later second transaction.
+- transaction rejection without an on-chain deployment.
+- expired requests and requests for another sender or network.
+- message-count and extra-currency capability limits.
+- unknown or revoked dApp sessions.

 ## Scenario dApp configuration

 Keep the complete dApp configuration in one scenario constant.
 Use